 Nonetheless, there remains a low likelihood for Project construction to harass mammals, as defined under MMPA.
 Project-related disturbance would be expected to have no more than a minor effect on individual animals' range and no effect on migration, breathing, nursing, breeding, feeding, sheltering, or populations of these species, and the Park Service would implement mitigation measure Aquatic-MM-2 to reduce impacts.
 Any effects experienced by individual marine mammals are anticipated to be limited to short-term disturbance of normal behavior or temporary displacement of animals near the noise source.
 Therefore, for impacts on marine mammals under MMPA, the Park Service has determined there should be no more than incidental harassment resulting from Alternative 1.
-The Park Service has requested an Incidental Harassment
+Prior to project construction, the Park Service would request an Incidental Harassment Authorization from NMFS, if required.